Archana Das is a research enthusiast. She likes to write about Indian culture, tradition, epics and food.

 Who is Cupid?

-According to the Greek Archaic poets, Eros is a handsome immoral god.
-He loves to play with the emotions of Gods and men until the Hellenistic period.
+According to the Greek Archaic poets, Eros was a handsome immoral god.
+He loved to play with the emotions of Gods and men until the Hellenistic period.
 He then began to be portrayed as the mischievous, chubby child.

 Valentine and Red Roses

 There is nothing that can explain your love for your lover other than red roses.
 It symbolizes beauty, respect, courage, romance, and even congratulations.
 Red roses are selected by lovers and couples to celebrate Valentine because it depicts true love, purity, reverence, innocence, youthfulness, and charm.